BorjaL/javascript/README.md

 With this examples I want to give some light to those paradigms.

 ## Paradigms
 * Function Invocations.
-All 'this' staff.
+All 'this' stuff.

 ### Invocations
 * Method invocation